Preschool education in Singapore: 5 Ways for busy parents to get involved!

 "We circulate memos through emails and chat groups so that all parents are aware of the school activities and children's learning and can provide feedback in a timely manner.”
 Ms Nai Beh Bee, Principal, Little Footprints [email protected] Punggol mentions.

-By keeping in touch with your child’s early childhood educators, you’ll be able to plan ahead and be notified through updates and memos from the school, always be in the know, and work around scheduling issues when things come up, and timings clash.
+By keeping in touch with your child’s early childhood educators, you’ll be able to plan ahead and be notified through updates and memos from the school.
+You will also always be in the know, and work around scheduling issues when things come up, and timings clash.

 5) No matter how busy you are, make time to be part of your child’s learning journey